Olaxan/dual-deserts/report.md

 It is possible to run an optimizing algorithm, which will "merge" adjacent blocks together, reducing the polygon count.

 ### Marching Cubes
-This algorithm, proposed at the SIGGRAPH '87 conference by XXX and XXX, was originally intented to visualize medical scan data.
+This algorithm, proposed at the SIGGRAPH '87 conference by Lorensen and Cline, was originally intented to visualize medical scan data.
 The method uses a per-voxel density value to determine which voxels are inside the isosurface, comparing it to a specified treshold value.
 It works by identifying a small number of unique triangle configurations, from which (when rotated and mirrored) it is possible to represent any isosurface with fair accuracy.
 Marching Cubes uses large lookup tables to determine triangulation, which makes it very efficient, and well suited for real-time applications.